 So what do you think… are you intrigued enough to try them?
 I’d definitely encourage you to play around with the ingredients a little bit- there isn’t an exact ratio of egg to banana or anything.
 You could always mix in a tablespoon or two of almond flour to get a more substantial pancake, or top the classic version with Nutella and strawberries too.

 And be sure to check out my son RecipeBoy’s version too: 4 Ingredient Chocolate Chip Pancakes.
 His actually look much better than mine!
+And if you like adding chocolate to your pancakes, his recipe is a good option!
+They’re a little fluffier than my version, for sure.

 2 Ingredient Pancakes